Ninggirsu/RUN-GNN/README.md

 ## For transductive reasoning

-We can use the following commands to train the model and evaluate the link prediction performance of RRE-GNN on the WN18RR dataset under the transductive setting.
+We can use the following commands to train the model and evaluate the link prediction performance of RUN-GNN on the WN18RR dataset under the transductive setting.

 ```
     cd transductive